hlin/cts/docs/client.rst

 ``$ odcs create module testmodule:master``

+Instead of getting latest version of modules, ``--modular-tag`` option could be used to getting module and its **modular** dependencies from the specified Koji tag.

+``$ odcs create module testmodule:master --modular-tag testmodule-tag``

 Again, if the packages in a module are not signed yet, you need to use ``--sigkey none``.